n2ic/n1mm-callsign-tts/README.md

   * GPU: **NVIDIA Latest Gen L4** (any CUDA GPU is fine)\
     Select "Edit Template"
   * Image: **RunPod PyTorch 2.8.0**
   * Volume Mount Path: `/dataset`.

+Scroll down to the bottom, and select "Deploy On-Demand".
+This deploys (i.e. starts) your Pod.
+You will be charged for use of the Pod beginning now.\
+Turn on "Enable Web Terminal", then select "Open Web Terminal".
+This will open a Linux-like Bash shell.
+When you are done, go back to the "My Pod" tab and select "Terminate".
+If you do not select Terminate, you will continue to be charged for Pod usage.

 Here is a short video demonstrating the process of launching a network storage with a temporary pod (for transferring files), terminating the pod, and then deploying a new pod with the same storage for training:
 👉 [Deploying RunPod for Piper voice model training](https://www.youtube.com/watch?v=IowMcf1rIJ0)

-I found it easiest to use `runpodctl` to copy the local `dataset/` to the runpod volume:
+From your local computer, use `runpodctl` to copy the local `dataset/` to the runpod volume:

 > ```bash
 > runpodctl send "c:\piper\dataset\wavs"
 > runpodctl send "c:\piper\dataset\metadata.csv"
+>
 >  ```

-got to runpod's web terminal in /dataset direcrtory and type
+Go back to your RunPod Linux bash tab:
 > ```bash
-> runpodctl receive xyz(=whatever the runpodctl asked you to type)
+> runpodctl receive xyz(=whatever the local runpodctl asked you to type)
 > ```